DayOut-LLC/DayOut/brainstorming.md

 - Scope:
     - The app is very simple to build in the time of the program, the idea behind is simple yet interesting.
     - The stripped down version (without the most-shared questions and personalization) would still be interesting.

+---
+## Fashion App
+APP EVALUATION CRITERIA

+**Mobile**:
+- Location: shows available shops to purchase a given item
+- Push notifications: the user will be notified whenever an item is available, on sale, or is similar to the user's preferences
+- Camera: augmented reality for trying on clothes

+**Story**: Have you ever struggled trying to find the right outfit on a given day or a given occasion?
+Well, with this fashion app, those worries can be alleviated!
+You can get fashion advice regarding a style that you're trying to look for, aided by real-time information on the weather at a given moment!

+**Market**:

+If you are a:
+- fashionista
+- hopeful trendsetter
+- someone who just wants a little aid in their wardrobe

+then this app is just for you!

+**Habit**:
+- can be mildly addicting for someone shopping or looking for inspiration
+- no creation by users; only consumption of products

+**Scope**:
+Technical challenges:
+- uploading + updating data
+- map feature/API

+Is a stripped-down version of this app still interesting to build?
+- definitely :D

+How clearly defined is the product you want to build?
+- Overall goal: create a suggested list of items that are available at a branch of shops